5.5 Portability between System Types

 In the Unix world, “portability” refers to porting to different Unix versions.
 For a GNU program, this kind of portability is desirable, but not paramount.

-The primary purpose of GNU software is to run on top of the GNU kernel, compiled with the GNU C compiler, on various types of CPU.
+The primary purpose of GNU software is to run as part of the GNU operating system, compiled with GNU compilers, on various types of hardware.
 So the kinds of portability that are absolutely necessary are quite limited.
-But it is important to support Linux-based GNU systems, since they are the form of GNU that is popular.
+It is important to support Linux-based GNU systems, since they are the form of GNU that people mainly use.

-Beyond that, it is good to support the other free operating systems (*BSD), and it is nice to support other Unix-like systems if you want to.
+It is good to support the other free or nearly free operating systems (for instance, *BSD).
 Supporting a variety of Unix-like systems is desirable, although not paramount.
 It is usually not too hard, so you may as well do it.
 But you don’t have to consider it an obligation, if it does turn out to be hard.

 The easiest way to achieve portability to most Unix-like systems is to use Autoconf.
 It’s unlikely that your program needs to know more information about the host platform than Autoconf can provide, simply because most of the programs that need such knowledge have already been written.